The recommended way to install Kimai v2 is via SSH, you need GIT and Composer.

 There is a dedicated article about Docker setups for Kimai, suitable for development and production.

-These platforms adopted Kimai 2 to be compatible with their one-click installation systems:
+The following platforms adopted Kimai 2 to be compatible with their one-click installation systems.

 Be aware that VestaCP uses the